ColumPaget/kickstarters.lua/README.md

 LICENSE
 =======

-castclient.lua is released under the GPLv3 and is copyright Colum Paget 2019
+kickstarter.lua is released under the GPLv3 and is copyright Colum Paget 2020